jprante/jprante.github.com/_posts/elasticsearch/2012-05-16-multilingual-analysis-for-title-search.md

 - it shall not be restricted to a localization environment, for example a certain language

+We will focus on the latter point in this lesson.

 Nature of title word forms
 --------------------------

 The nature of title word forms in a library catalog is one of the most challenging that can be imagined.
-Not only the language of domestic books, which are in majority, but languages from all over the world may appear in the title field, not mentioning artificial word forms.
+Not only the language of domestic books, which are in majority, but languages from all over the world may appear in the title field, not mentioning artificial and ancient word forms.
 Moreover, in an online environment, different users from all over the world needs to be served appropriately to find the books in their own language.
 Ths challenge is often called multilingual search.

-Yale university libaray, which is undoubtedly one of the most experienced library using original languages in cataloging, has examined this topic [in depth](https://collaborate.library.yale.edu/yufind/public/FinalReportPublic.pdf) and came to the conclusion
+Yale university library, which is undoubtedly one of the most experienced library using original languages in cataloging, has examined this topic [in depth](https://collaborate.library.yale.edu/yufind/public/FinalReportPublic.pdf) and concluded

 > *The current state of development in Unicode, Lucene/Solr and Solrmarc has advanced to a level that makes providing the high-priority original script support features entirely feasible  for a relatively modest cost.*